rdmorganiser/rdmo-docs/docs/development/setup.md

 # Development setup

 This setup can be used to work on the core RDMO package as well as plugins.
-The main difference to the regular setup is that you can edit the code and see the result in your local browser immediately.
+The main difference to the regular setup is that you can edit the source code and see the result in your local browser immediately.

 This setup should work on Linux, macOS and when using the Windows Subsystem for Linux, but unfortunately not on the regular Windows setup.